×

 • Can I attend counselling whenever I need it?

-I offer counselling on a weekly basis and have found that counselling is most beneficial when accessed weekly.
+I offer counselling on a weekly or alternate week basis and have found that counselling is most beneficial when accessed weekly.
 Regular sessions allow trust, openness and connection to develop, which are fundamental ingredients to making counselling work.

 If you are a shift worker, we can discuss the regularity and I accommodate your working patterns.